My Story

 Well, I couldn’t discover the message, so I owed the fellow a drink.
 He then proceeded to explain how to read this spider web.
 The letters become readable when viewed on a horizontal plane.
 It took me a while, but I finally got it.
 Wow!
 Amazing.
 That little piece of paper started me on a journey that has lasted fifty+ years.
 Oh, there is the red spider.

 (2022) My goal is to employ the bar challenge’s linear graphic style to reveal a traditional text-based substitution cipher while bringing the combination into the realm of contemporary art with an unmistakably distinctive style.
-All of my Trithemian Web™ compositions contain one or more linear graphic lettering sequences, either visible or hidden, making my ciphers uniquely identifiable.
+All of my Trithemian Web™ compositions contain one or more linear graphic lettering sequences, either visible or partially hidden, making my ciphers uniquely identifiable.

 1978